-He also directed the film Sarabande, starring Lori Singer and Khanjian, a drama which flanks cellist Yo-Yo Ma's performance of Bach's Fourth Suite for Unaccompanied Cello.
-The film Ararat (2002) generated much publicity for Atom Egoyan.
+Next, Egoyan directed Sarabande (1997), starring Lori Singer and Khanjian, a drama based around cellist Yo-Yo Ma's performance of Bach's Fourth Suite for Unaccompanied Cello.
+The film Ararat (2002) generated considerable publicity for Atom Egoyan.
 After Henri Verneuil's French-language film Mayrig (1991), it was the first major motion picture to deal directly with the Armenian Genocide.
+As a result, he is widely considered to be the most famous Armenian filmmaker since Sergei Parajanov.
 Ararat later won the Best Picture prize at the Genie Awards.

 His film Chloe (2009), a psychological drama about jealousy and sexuality starring Julianne Moore, Liam Neeson and Amanda Seyfried, was a remake of Anne Fontaine's French film Nathalie….
 (2003).
 The story deals with a complicated love triangle and grapples with questions surrounding feminine sexuality, a theme from earlier works such as Exotica and Where the Truth Lies (2005).
 In other ways, Chloe represented a noticeable departure in Egoyan’s career as it was far more mainstream, featured Hollywood actors, and was the first feature for which he did not write the screenplay.
 Since then, he has made Devil's Knot (2013), a crime film about the West Memphis Three starring Colin Firth and Reese Witherspoon, and The Captive (2014), a crime thriller starring Ryan Reynolds and Rosario Dawson.

 In a 2014 interview with Movie Maker magazine, Atom Egoyan revealed his golden rules for happiness: "D

 get depressed about not being where you want to be.
 This nagging

 feeling of anxiety is actually called ambition.
 Ambition is your friend.